openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

    protect user data, prevent unwanted tracking, and enhance user control and trust and is critical to privacy for several reasons:

-    1. User Control: Consent management gives users control over their own data.
+    1. **User Control**: Consent management gives users control over their own data.
 Users decide what information they want to share, with whom, and for what purpose.
 This empowers users and respects their privacy

-    1. Minimizing Data Exposure: With consent management, users can choose to share only the necessary information, minimizing the exposure of their personal data.
+    1. **Minimizing Data Exposure**: With consent management, users can choose to share only the necessary information, minimizing the exposure of their personal data.
 This is particularly important in the context of digital wallets where sensitive information is involved.

-    1. Trust and Transparency: Consent management promotes trust as users know their data is being used responsibly.
+    1. **Trust and Transparency**: Consent management promotes trust as users know their data is being used responsibly.
 It also ensures transparency as users are aware of how their data is being used

-    1. Regulatory Compliance: Many regions have data protection regulations that require user consent before personal data can be processed.
+    1. **Regulatory Compliance**: Many regions have data protection regulations that require user consent before personal data can be processed.
 Consent management helps digital wallets comply with these regulations, avoiding legal issues and potential fines

-    1. Preventing Misuse of Data: By giving users the ability to manage consent, it reduces the risk of data misuse.
+    1. **Preventing Misuse of Data**: By giving users the ability to manage consent, it reduces the risk of data misuse.
 Holders can withdraw consent if they believe their data is not being used appropriately